-For a long while I thought that Twitter would be the one taking cues from Facebook, however the exact opposite has happened.
-With the new Facebook Subscribe button Facebook has taken one great leap toward making Twitter obsolete… maybe.
+For a long, while I thought that Twitter would be the one taking cues from Facebook, however, the exact opposite has happened.
+With the new Facebook Subscribe button, Facebook has taken one great leap toward making Twitter obsolete.
+Maybe.

 Subscribe buttons work in much the same way that Follows work on Twitter and are something that need to be incorporated into your social media optimization process.
 Once someone decides to subscribe to a Facebook user, they will receive status updates, photo updates, and all other updates available on Facebook in their news feed.
 Right, so this is sounding a lot like the news feed updates we’re already receiving.

-That’s right, you can subscribe to a person that you are not friends with.
+That’s right; you can subscribe to a person that you are not friends with.

 Overall I think the subscribe button is interesting.
 I won’t use it.
-I won’t use it simply because most of the people I’m interested in speaking to I’m already friends with, and those I’m not friends with, well, their profiles are set to private.
+I won’t use it only because most of the people I’m interested in speaking to I’m already friends with, and those I’m not friends with, well, their profiles are set to private.
 So I’m at a loss as to how it would come in handy to me.
 However, if you have a penchant for reading Novak Djokovic Facebook posts but are too embarrassed to friend him after professing your love for Rafa Nadal two months ago, then maybe, just maybe, this can be your saving grace.

 Click here to add the Facebook Subscribe Button to your profile.
 And don’t forget to comment below!